 MH’s food products include entrees like beef stroganoff and chicken a la king, sides and meats like ground beef and crackers, breakfast skillets and even desserts.

-Prepper favorites include Biscuits and Gravy, Scrambled Eggs with Bacon and Beef Stroganoff.
+Prepper favorites include Biscuits and Gravy and Beef Stroganoff.
 The general consensus is that these meals are tasty and have great consistency despite being freeze-dried and reconstituted.
 On the other hand, tomato-based meals like their Italian Style Pepper Steak with Rice and Tomatoes appears to be somewhat bland and lacking a certain kick.
 Nevertheless, if you want a trusted name in freeze-dried food, Mountain House is your best bet.

 Newcomer Packit Gourmet is really making waves in the prepper community.
 The company, headed by a mother and daughter team from Austin, is bent on bridging the gap between shelf-stability and good old home cooking.
 The result is pretty impressive: they ended up making great quality food that can last for as long as 12 months.
 It’s not the decades-long shelf-life of Mountain House or Wise Company, but for many preppers, the quality and taste of Packit Gourmet is worth the trade.